JosephDoUrden/SetTimer/app_store_assets/store_listing.md

 • Any set-based workout routine

 **Why Choose SetTimer:**
 Unlike complex fitness apps, we focus on one thing and do it perfectly: timing your sets.
-No distractions, no social features, no subscriptions - just a reliable timer that works when you need it most.
+No distractions, no social features, no subscriptions - just a reliable, open source timer that works when you need it most.

 The app continues running even when your screen is locked or you switch to other apps, ensuring your workout never gets interrupted.